 It’s too high, too narrow, too deep.

-I also figured building a console table would give me a good opportunity to grab some pictures on using pocket screws for one of my posts on Lifehacker, so win-win.
+I figured I could do this pretty quick and pretty cheap (like, for zero dollars) and building a console table would give me a good opportunity to grab some pictures on using pocket screws for one of my posts on Lifehacker, so win-win.
 (I’m doing a Joinery 101 series over there, if you’re interested… we’ve covered pocket screws, the old glue-and-clamp method, and dowels so far.)

 So, this project hit the critera for something I should DIY, and a few weeks ago I posted about how quickly I built the frame.
 This was basically a half-day project, but, of course, finishing up the last 5% of it took me weeks.
 However, after an ill-advised attempt to “wind down” before bed by shutting off the computer and then single-handedly moving all kinds of furniture around (does not help wind a person down, by the way) I can finally call this project finished.